ahuacate/pfsense-setup/README.md

 <h1>PVE pfSense VM</h1>

-This guide is for installing and configuring a PVE pfSense VM with OpenVPN or WireGuard VLAN Gateways in a UniFi network environment.
-A Layer 3 LAN network is required.
+This guide provides instructions for setting up and configuring a PVE pfSense VM with OpenVPN or WireGuard VLAN Gateways in a UniFi network environment.
+To implement this setup, you will need a Layer 3 LAN network.

+Here are the two VLANs that you will be configuring:

+* `LAN-vpngate-world` (VLAN30): This VLAN will serve as an OpenVPN gateway pool to your preferred VPN provider's exit points.
+You can configure the gateway with single or multiple OpenVPN tunnels for redundancy and improved data speed.
+This gateway is recommended for clients located outside your country or union, providing a safe zone outside your jurisdiction.
-* `LAN-vpngate-world` - VLAN30 - A OpenVPN gateway pool to your chosen VPN provider exit points.
+* `LAN-vpngate-local` (VLAN40): This VLAN will also function as an OpenVPN gateway pool to your preferred VPN provider's exit points.
 The gateway can be configured with single or multiple OpenVPN tunnels for redundancy and improved data speed.
-All "LAN-vpngate-world" clients should be outside of your country or union - a safe zone outside of your jurisdiction.
-* `LAN-vpngate-local` - VLAN40 - A OpenVPN gateway pool to your chosen VPN provider exit points.
-The gateway can be configured with single or multiple OpenVPN tunnels for redundancy and improved data speed.
-This VPN gateway connects to servers that are either local, in-country, or within your union and should provide a faster connection speed than "LAN-vpngate-world".
+However, this VPN gateway connects to servers that are local, in-country, or within your union and should provide a faster connection speed than "LAN-vpngate-world".

-This installation utilizes the pfSense inbuilt `Backup & Restore` function.
-You simply import our pfSense configuration XML file and your pfSense device is fully configured with our default settings.
+To configure this installation, you will utilize the pfSense inbuilt `Backup & Restore` function.
+This process involves importing our pfSense configuration XML file, which will automatically configure your pfSense device with our default settings.

 <h2>Prerequisites</h2>